ArpitJ0608/VSD-RISC-V--IP-DESIGN-INTERNSHIP/Task-1/READMEt1.md

 ## C Source Code

-The file `sum1ton.c` computes the sum of all integers from 1 to `n`.
+`sum1ton.c` computes the sum of all integers from 1 to `n` and compiled using bothe gcc and riscv based approach..

 ```c
 #include <stdio.h>